eighty20results/e20r-sequences/README.md

-#Eighty/20 Results - Sequences
+#Sequences by Eighty/20 Results

 Create "Sequence" which are groups of posts/pages where the content is revealed to members over time.
 This an extension of the "drip feed content" module for Paid Memberships Pro (pmpro-series).

 ##Description

+Create a drip feed "Sequence" which are groups of posts/pages/CPTs where the content is revealed to members over time.

+== Description ==
-This plugin currently requires Paid Memberships Pro and started life as a complete rip-off of the pmpro_series plugin from Stranger Studios.
-I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way include an excerpt of the current edition post (in the drip feed) in a Widget, etc.
+This plugin currently requires Paid Memberships Pro and started life as a fork of the PMPro Series plugin by strangerstudios.
+However, I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of the page/post, support a user defined custom post type, etc, etc, so I wound up with something completely different from PMPro Series.
+At this point, there's really nothing left of the original fork.

-I've added a few features that weren't included in PMPro Series, specifically the ability to:

-* Multiple delay values for the same post ID (repeating alerts & posts/pages)
+== Features ==

+* Configuration UI for the drip feed sequence (meta box)
-* Post/page metabox to assign one or more sequence(s) and delay value(s) to a post while editing it
+* Add supported post types to one or more sequences with one or more delay values from the post edit page
-* Sequence configuration via Metabox on sequence editor page
-* [sequence_list] shortcode for paginated sequence list
+* [sequence_list] shortcode with attributes for paginated sequence list
 * [e20r_available_on] shortcode to prevent visibility of content between [e20r_available_on] and [/e20r_available_on] until a specific date, or until a certain number of days after the users membership started.
-* Widget containing summary (excerpt) of most recent post in a sequence [***] for the logged in user.
+* [sequence_alert] shortcode to display opt-in form for user to receive new sequence content alert emails.
+* Excerpt widget for current users's most recently available post (display post title & excerpt in widget).
+* Multiple delay values for the one post ID (i.e. repeating alerts & display in sequence lists)
-* Configure the sort order for the sequence
+* Configurable sort order when listing sequence content
-* Show or hide upcoming posts in a ssequence from the end-user ("show" means all post titles for the sequence will be listed for the user with date/day of availability).
+* Show or hide future (upcoming) posts in a drip-feed sequence listing
+    * ("show" means all post titles for the sequence will be visible to the user with a configurable view of date or day of membership for availability).
+* Independent schedules (using WP-Cron) for sending new content alert emails to users.
+    * Default global schedule for sending new content alert emails to users.
+* Use either absolute dates or "days since membership started" as delay value for post(s) in a sequence.
-* Show or hide "You are on day XXX of your membership" notice on sequence page.
+* Hide "You are on day XXX of your membership" notice when displaying sequence page.
-* Show "delay time" as "days since membership started" or "calendar date" to end-user.
+* Show "delay time" as "days since membership started" or "calendar date" to end-user in sequence post lists.
-* Let admin decide whether to show "post available on" as a "day of membership" or date (relative to users membership).
+* Admin configurable setting to show "post available on" as a "day of membership" or a date.
-* Admin defined schedule (using WP-Cron) for new content alert emails to users.
-* User opt-in for receiving email alerts (User can disable/re-enable as desired if admin adds [sequence_alert] shortcode to a page/post).
-* Templated email alerts for new content
+* Uses templates for email alerts for new content
-* Pagination of sequence lists in sequence page
-* Allows 'preview' of upcoming posts in the sequence (Lets the admin/editor send alerts for "today" while letting the user read ahead if so desired - used in coaching programs, for instance).
+* Allows 'preview' of upcoming posts in the sequence (Lets the admin/editor send alerts for "today" while letting the user read/view upcoming content in the sequence - used in coaching programs, for instance).
-* A settings metabox to simplify configuration (rather than only use filters)
-* Filters to let the admin specify the types of posts/pages to include in a sequence, etc.
+* Filters to simplify integration with other membership frameworks/content restriction frameworks
-* Convert and existing PMPro Series to a sequence (using filter)
+* Supports automatic conversion of existing PMPro Series to sequences on init (filter based)
+* See filter table for overview of all available filters/hooks

 See ./email/README.txt for information on templates for the email alerts.